Aquibgitt/Cloud_Projects/README.md

 # Cloud_Projects
-I want to enhance my skills by making many projects on the cloud technology
+I want to enhance my skills by doing many projects on cloud technology